learn-co-curriculum/phase-0-macos-env-ruby/README.md

 Ruby Gems are small programs written in Ruby that help you to code more easily in Ruby.
-The gems you will install today include: Bundler, which allows you to keep track of which gems your projects need to work; Pry, which allows you to pause your code when it runs and inspect it; Nokogiri, which allows you to read and pick apart HTML pages; and Ruby on Rails, which allows you to quickly create a web application with Ruby.
+The gems you will install today include: Bundler, which allows you to keep track of which gems your projects need to work, and Pry, which allows you to pause Ruby code execution when it runs and inspect it.

 ### Action Item